-ELSS or equity linked savings scheme is like any other equity mutual fund scheme, with a crucial difference of offering tax benefits.
-An ELSS gives you tax deduction benefit of up to ₹1.5 lakh under Section 80C.
+ELSS or Equity Linked Savings Scheme is like any other equity mutual fund scheme, with a crucial difference in offering tax benefits.
+An ELSS gives you a tax deduction benefit of up to ₹1.5 lakh under Section 80C.

 We believe, neither is the case.
 Investing in an equity mutual fund is similar to investing in direct stocks.
 You need to invest in an ELSS scheme with a long term horizon of 7-10 years, just like you would invest in stocks.

 E.g. take one of the random funds SBI Magnum Tax Gain fund with the longest history.
 Over a 24 year period, if you had invested in it for any 3 years, you would have seen positive returns for 78% of the time but over 8% CAGR returns only 55% of times.

 Median returns in those positive years would have been 9.6%.
 However, if you had remained invested over 10 year period, you would have earned positive returns always and besides more than 8% CAGR for almost 84% of the time.
 Median return over 10 year period would have been 12.3%.

 Obviously, it is much safer and better to stay invested for 10 years or more to get the maximum benefit of ELSS.
 Short term returns in equity investment are always more volatile but long term returns are to a large extent consistent and predictable.

 Quality of the portfolio, consistency of returns, upside potential and Expense ratio are a few parameters you should look at while choosing an ELSS fund.
 It will help you shortlist the best ELSS funds.